univention/univention-corporate-server/doc/app-center/configurations.rst

    App settings example

-The App settings can be defined on the tab Advanced in the section App settings in the App Provider Portal.
+The App settings can be defined on the tab :guilabel:`Advanced` in the section *App settings* in the App Provider Portal.

 .. _app-settings:scripts: